 Celebrating the Reformation Day in Germany: dates, celebration, conventional congratulations, greetings, traditions and customs on the Reformation Day

 On this page you will find a description of the Reformation Day festivities in Germany.
-Celebration dates by year, customs and traditions common for Germany on the Reformation Day, a description of the origin, if known, as well as what congratulations & greetings the Germans use in their country on this holiday and their meaning.
-Here, you will also find photos of the attributes of the holiday or the celebration itself and other interesting information.
+Celebration dates by year, customs and traditions common for Germany on the Reformation Day, a description of the origin, congratulations & greetings.

 The date of the Reformation Day celebration in Germany remains unchanged every year and falls on 31 October.